 Jul 30th 2013 4:34PM

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-The article Why Pitney Bowes' Shares Popped originally appeared on Fool.com.Fool contributor Travis Hoium does not have a position in any company mentioned.
-You can follow Travis on Twitter at @FlushDrawFool, check out his personal stock holdings or follow his CAPS picks at TMFFlushDraw.
+The article Why Pitney Bowes Shares Popped originally appeared on Fool.com.Fool contributor Jeremy Bowman has no position in any stocks mentioned, and neither does The Motley Fool.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.